furkanyesiler/acoss/README.md

 `acoss` includes a standard feature extraction framework with state-of-art audio features for CSI task and open source implementations of seven state-of-the-art CSI algorithms to facilitate the future work in this line of research.
-Using this framework, researchers can easily compare existing algorithms on different datasets, and we encourage all CSI researchers to incorporate their algorithms into this framework which can easily done following the [documentation]().
+Using this framework, researchers can easily compare existing algorithms on different datasets, and we encourage all CSI researchers to incorporate their algorithms into this framework which can easily done following the usage examples.

 Please site our paper if you use this tool in your resarch.